johnnyw66/padel/README.md

 **Voice Monkey** and **Notify Me** are third-party skills that allows you to create and trigger customised Alexa routines and announcements.

-Essentially these skills and their associated webservices acts as a bridge between your devices, services, or apps and Alexa's ecosystem.
+Essentially these skills and their associated webservices acts as a bridge between your devices, other 3rd party services, or apps and Alexa's ecosystem.

 When enabled you can easily make your Alexa devices announce specific messages.
 For example, you can send a message to Alexa to say "There are Padel Opportunities today at 10:30 AM" on all Echo devices in your home.